 Let’s get more specific, though: what does the Meddeas programme involve?

-Successful Meddeas applicants will work in Spanish schools, partaking in multilingual teaching, and helping a main teacher of English.
+Successful Meddeas applicants complete an internship in Spanish schools, partaking in multilingual teaching, and helping a main teacher of English.
 You’ll be someone who helps students across Spain - from a range of ages across different schools - engage in meaningful English conversations and assist the teaching staff in their lesson planning and execution of classes.

 By providing foreign language conversation practice for both the faculty and staff, you’ll give students a taste of the patterns and rhythm of the English language, while in kind, learning about Spanish culture, what it takes to be a language teacher, and gaining vital classroom experience.

-If you choose independent housing, you’ll receive all of the monthly stipend, but if you pick the host family option, you’ll live in a Spanish household, who will receive some of the monthly income.
+If you choose independent housing, you’ll receive all of the monthly stipend.
+If you live with a Spanish family, you will receive a smaller stipend.

 Wonder no more!
-For starters, you’ll need to be a fluent English speaker, with a university degree from the last four years, or hold a postgraduate/master’s degree related to education or linguistics.
-Of course, you’ll need to have no criminal record whatsoever, and you’ll need to have a valid passport - because not being able to travel internationally would make things considerably tricker!
+For starters, you’ll need to be a native English speaker, with a university degree from the last four years, or hold a postgraduate/master’s degree related to education or linguistics.
+You’ll need to have a valid passport, and applicants with criminal records will not be accepted.

 No Spanish knowledge is required, although it makes sense to learn at least a few phrases before you head over.